-By Phil Karter Any corporate tax executive who has ever been involved in contesting an audit adjustment knows all too well how unfavorable documents relating to the subject of the adjustment – particularly improvident comments reflected in email correspondences – can be an ongoing impediment to resolving a tax dispute from the audit phase right … More Cleaning Up After The Elephants – A Practical Reminder On Document Preservation Policies and Litigation Holds In Tax Disputes
+By Phil Karter Any corporate tax executive who has ever been involved in contesting an audit adjustment knows all too well how unfavorable documents relating to the subject of the adjustment – particularly improvident comments reflected in email correspondences – can be an ongoing impediment to resolving a tax dispute from the audit phase right … Continue reading Cleaning Up After The Elephants – A Practical Reminder On Document Preservation Policies and Litigation Holds In Tax Disputes

 By Jonathan Prokup Pennsylvania may soon join the other states that have challenged the use of the so-called Delaware Loophole, according to our colleagues at the State and Local Tax Blawg.
 The legislation, contained in Pa.
-House Bill 2150, would disallow deductions that a parent operating corporation claims for royalty payments made to a "Delaware … More The Economic Substance Doctrine: Coming To A State Near You?
+House Bill 2150, would disallow deductions that a parent operating corporation claims for royalty payments made to a "Delaware … Continue reading The Economic Substance Doctrine: Coming To A State Near You?

 By Jonathan Prokup Two weeks ago, the Fifth Circuit summarily rejected a taxpayer request for an en banc rehearing in Southgate Master Fund LLC v.
 United States.
-The appellate court had previously concluded that the taxpayer was not entitled to a claimed capital loss from a transaction involving the acquisition of distressed debt via a … More Southgate Master Fund: The Sham Partnership Doctrine Gets Messy… Or Does It?
+The appellate court had previously concluded that the taxpayer was not entitled to a claimed capital loss from a transaction involving the acquisition of distressed debt via a … Continue reading Southgate Master Fund: The Sham Partnership Doctrine Gets Messy… Or Does It?

 By Jonathan Prokup The passage of President Obama's health-care legislation will no doubt have long-lasting consequences for the economy in general and the health-care industry in particular.
-Less noticed by the general public, but central in the minds of tax professionals, has been a single provision in the accompanying reconciliation bill that codifies the so-called … More After the Flood: Has Codification Changed Economic Substance?
+Less noticed by the general public, but central in the minds of tax professionals, has been a single provision in the accompanying reconciliation bill that codifies the so-called … Continue reading After the Flood: Has Codification Changed Economic Substance?